 Brochure” websites are what most people mean by “simple websites” or “basic websites”.
-They present several pages of information about a business – like a company brochure – with the added benefit of a contact form to gather leads and feedback.
+They provide several pages of information – like a company brochure – and a contact form to gather leads and feedback.
 Some manage with just three pages – the home page, contact page and an “about us” page.
 However, the more content you have, the better.
 Why?

 Well, successful websites are built for their target audience.
-Your customers will see your site as you reaching out to them.
+Your customers see your site as you reaching out to them.
 They require it to be easy to find, easy to navigate, and to contain the information they’re looking for – or at least enough to persuade them to contact you.
 Otherwise they’ll just move on to your competitors.

-There’s more to it than that, though.
-You may be able to do all that in just a few pages, but if you do, it risks looking like your site – and helping your customers – is just an afterthought.
+You may be able to achieve that in just a few pages, but that risks looking like your site – and helping your customers – is an afterthought.
 You don’t want to give prospective customers that impression, do you?

-Quite simply, the more effort you put into deliver value to your target audience on your website, the more they’ll feel appreciated.
+Basically, the more effort you put into delivering value to your target audience on your website, the more they’ll feel appreciated.
 The more they feel appreciated, the more likely they are to trust you, and to buy from you.

 Most basic brochure websites have at least five pages – anything less is rarely cost-effective.
 On the other hand, if you’re planning more than about a dozen pages, you may be better off with a Pro Site.
-Brochure sites start at just £750 for a 5-page site.
+Brochure sites start at just £750 for a six-page site.

 Special Cases: One-Page Sites & Landing Pages